Fault Tolerant Quantum Error Mitigation: Introduction

 There are multiple error mitigation techniques that verify symmetries.
 The stabilizer group of stabilizer codes \cite{gottesman_1997stabilizerCodes} can be used to validate symmetries and was examined in \cite{gottesman_2016quantumFaultTolInSmallExp} in the context of quantum error correction and demonstrated on hardware in \cite{Vuillot_2018IsErrDetectHelpfulOnIBM5QChips}.
 Some techniques verify natural symmetries \cite{Mcclean_2017HybridQuantClassHierForMitigOfDecohAndDeterOfExcitedStates, McArdle_2019ErrMitigatedDigitalQuantSim, Bonet-Monrog_2018LowCostErrMitigBySymmetry, Yen_2019ExactAndApproxSymmProjForElectrStrucProbOnAQuantComp, Sagastizabal_2019ExperimentalErrMitigViaSymmVerInAVQE, AruteGoogle_2020HartreeOnASupercondQubitQuantComp, Stanisic_2022ObservingGroundStPropOfTheFermiModelUsingAScalAlgoOnAQuantComp}, while others verify artificial symmetries of the code space \cite{McClean_2020DecodingQuantErrorsWithSubspaceExpansions}.
 The direct method from these procedures uses the Hadamard test, but by decomposing the symmetry projector into a basis through subspace expansion, we can use destructive measurements at the end of the circuit to simplify the process \cite{McClean_2020DecodingQuantErrorsWithSubspaceExpansions, Cai_2021QuantErrMitigUsingSymmExpansion}.
 These results were extended in \cite{endo2022_quantumEMForRotationSymmBosonicCodesWithSymmExpan, Tsubouchi_2023VirtualQuantErrDetection}, where they apply the measurements in other parts of the circuit.

 In this work, we investigate symmetry-based error mitigation techniques on code spaces.
 We demonstrate that fault-tolerant operations provide a dramatic improvement in fidelity compared to non fault-tolerant gates.
+First, we show that PCS is equivalent to symmetry verification when dealing with encoded states and logical operations.
+Next, we introduce Fault Tolerant Quantum Error Mitigation (FTQEM) which combines code concatenation and PCS.
+In FTQEM we perform quantum error detection only \textit{once} at the end of the circuit.
+FTQEM shares many similarities with QEC such as the exponential suppression of errors via code concatenation.

+For FTQEM with the repetition code and circuits consisting of only transversal gates and qubit preparations in the $\ket{0}$ state, we derive an analytical error threshold ($p<\frac{1}{et+1}$, where $t$ is the number of transversal operations in the unencoded circuit) below which we can suppress the errors to arbitrary levels.
+Since the set of transversal operations includes the non-Clifford gate Toffoli, which is universal for reversible classical computing, the family of quantum circuits include a set of quantum circuits that can generate any reversible classical computation.
+For a given error rate $p$, the FTQEM threshold can be viewed from the perspective of how long we can delay checking the stabilizers before errors overwhelm the code concatenation.
+Thus, our results also extend the results in \cite{Abu-nada_2017OptTheFreqOfQEC} where they investigated skipping steps in fault tolerant QEC, but without code concatenation.

+The repetition code is equivalent to performing one sided PCS-Z checks.
+Thus, we can perform double sided PCS checks around transversal operations and decode when performing non transversal operations provided that the errors of the sandwiched operations are below the errors introduced by the checks.
+In the distributed setting, PCS can be used to protect memory and flying qubits.
+Consequently, our results have implications in the storage and manipulation of entangled states in quantum networks.

-We introduce Fault Tolerant Quantum Error Mitigation (FTQEM) which combines code concatenation and symmetry verification.
-For the repetition code, when the circuit consists of fault tolerant operations, FTQEM shares many similarities with QEC such as the exponential suppression of errors via code concatenation.
-For FTQEM with the repetition code, we derive an analytical error threshold ($p<\frac{1}{ec+1}$, where $c$ is a polynomial function that depends on the number of operations in the unencoded circuit) below which we can suppress the errors to arbitrary levels.
-By using the error syndrome and correcting some of the outcomes via post-processing, we are able to alleviate the problem of an exponentially decreasing post-selection rate at the cost of a small decrease in fidelity, typically.
-As a side result, we show that PCS is equivalent to symmetry verification when dealing with encoded states and logical operations.
+Next, by using the error syndrome and correcting some of the outcomes via post-processing, we are able to alleviate the problem of an exponentially decreasing post-selection rate at the cost of a small decrease in fidelity, typically.
+After, we analytically show that the direct implementation of the logical Hadamard gate for the repetition code can only increase the error rate with a depolarizing noise model for FTQEM.